Sheep-y/Attack-Improvement-Mod/README.md

 > Lines are quick to draw, so this mod will happily improves their qualities for you.
 > Set to 2 to make them flat like other lines.
 Set to 18 to leave at game default.
 >
-> When the mod "Firing Line Improvement" is detected, this setting will be disabled to avoid conflicts.
+> When the mod "[Firing Line Improvement](https://www.nexusmods.com/battletech/mods/135)" is used, the indirect fire arc cannot be modified.

 **Fix LoS Inconsistency**